greffly/PortfolioBlog2021/src/pages/2019-10-02-coding-bootcamp-realities/index.md

 ---
-path: "/coding-bootcamp-realities"
+path: '/coding-bootcamp-realities'
-date: "2019-10-02"
+date: 'October 2nd, 2019'
-title: "Coding Bootcamp Realities"
+title: 'Coding Bootcamp Realities'
-slug: "bootcamp"
+slug: 'bootcamp'
-author: "Caitlyn Greffly"
+author: 'Caitlyn Greffly'
-description: "As someone who recently spent 6.5 months in a coding bootcamp, I can say I definitely *thought* I knew what I was getting myself into.
-I was wrong."
+description: 'As someone who recently spent 6.5 months in a coding bootcamp, I can say I definitely thought I knew what I was getting myself into.
+I was wrong.'
 ---

 I recently spent 6.5 months in a coding bootcamp, which probably sounds like a shorter time period than it felt like.
 I definitely _thought_ I knew what I was getting myself into (thought being the operative word).
 I did my research and knew I was driven enough to push myself, but there are some realities I wasn't totally prepared to face.
 So I'm sharing them with you, in case you decide to embark on the same journey.